History of Handweaving

 4. – Our Ancestors Saw Weaving As An Art Form

-Our Ancestors did not just see weaving as something they had to do to survive; for many of them, it was also an art form if you like antiques, one of the greatest things is to see the creativity that people had with their hands and how they saw their work as art.
+Our Ancestors did not just see weaving as something they had to do to survive; for many of them, it was also an art form if you like antiques, one of the most incredible things is to see the creativity that people had with their hands and how they saw their work as art.

 5. – Weaving Has Been Around a Long Time

-Weaving is one of those home decor and home furnishing skills that have really survived the test of time.
+Weaving is one of those home decor and home furnishing skills that have survived the test of time.
 It is a skill that has been around since the time men and women have been roaming the earth.

 6. – Every Culture Has Some Weaving Skills